julianchurchill/text-adventure-js/README.md

 To run the specs in a browser instead of using [PhantomJS](http://www.phantomjs.org) for headless, just load the www/spec.html page in Chrome.

+[Cucumber-js](http://github.com/cucumber/cucumber-js) is required for running Cucumber feature spec.
+I installed this in the git repository in node_modules so you do not have to do it again.
+The command I used was:

+  sudo npm install cucumber

+To run the specs type:

+    ./node_modules/.bin/cucumber.js www/features -r www/features/step_definitions

 Todo
 ====